Compare Income Protection Insurance

 Can I make a claim if I need to stop working due to mental health reasons?

-Yes, income protection insurance provides benefits if you can’t work due to a mental health condition such as depression.
+Yes, income protection insurance provides benefits if you can’t work due to a mental health condition, such as depression.

 Can I still get income protection cover if I have a pre-existing medical condition?

-Having a pre-existing medical condition does not disqualify you from getting income protection cover.
+Having a pre-existing medical condition does not disqualify you from getting income protection insurance.
 However, it may affect your premiums or your cover.
 We recommend speaking with a Policywise adviser so they can give you more information and help you find the right insurance product for your situation.

 Can I make a claim if I lose my job?